tsuereth/glog/content/post/2020/05/07_fallout4_nukaworld.md

 rating = ["Bad"]
 +++

-{{% game "Fallout 4: Nuka World" %}}Nuka World{{% /game %}} has some great level design: the theme park concept makes for some excellently-varied and borderline-fantastical environments.
-That's the good news about this {{% game "Fallout 4" %}}Fallout 4{{% /game %}} expansion -- the only good news.
+[Nuka World](game:Fallout 4: Nuka World) has some great level design: the theme park concept makes for some excellently-varied and borderline-fantastical environments.
+That's the good news about this <game:Fallout 4> expansion -- the only good news.
 (Unless you really like raiders, I guess.)

 Everything else about Nuka World is <b>insubstantial</b>.